Rdlgrmpf/ScribbleCam/README.md

 # ScribbleCam
 ## License

-Privacy Friendly Notes is licensed under the GPLv3.
+Scribble Cam is licensed under the GPLv3.
 Copyright (C) 2016  Robin Morawetz

 This program is free software: you can redistribute it and/or modify